LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/data-and-variables/values-and-data-types.rst.txt

 Values and Data Types
 =====================

+Programs may be thought of as being made up of two things:

+1. Data
+2. Operations that manipulate data

+This chapter focuses primarily on the first of these two fundamental components, data.

 .. index:: ! value

 Data can be stored in a program in a variety of ways.
 The most basic unit of data is a value.